What is A.N.T.S?

 Who came up with the idea for A.N.T.S?

-1 - People feel helpless during a disaster, which slows down their recovery.
+1 - The helpless feeling people have after a disaster which slows down their recovery.

-4 - People want to help, but can not travel far from home.
+4 - People not being able to help, due to the travel distances from their home.

 A.N.T.S solved these problems by: